NTonakanyan/MyArchitecture/README.md

 ### Todos

- - Evry time to best
+ - Every time to best